-Dr. Josh Klapow, a clinical psychologist and associate professor of Public Health at the University of Alabama at Birmingham, stresses that putting your relationship on hold is a preventative measure that can pay off in the long-run.
+Dr. Josh Klapow, a clinical psychologist and associate professor of Public Health at the University of Alabama at Birmingham, stresses that putting your relationship plans on hold is a preventative measure that can pay off in the long-run.
 "While you may have no illness, and may not be at direct risk, you may have to modify your plans for the sake of the public — not you personally," he tells Bustle.

 If your relationship progression is paused, here's how you can stay connected in the meantime.

 Being in a long-distance relationship typically means talking on the phone, FaceTiming, texting, sexting, and traveling to see each other on occasion.
 But since we're all currently avoiding any unnecessary travel, you won't be able to hop a flight, or get on a train, to see your beloved.